-Cat is Holding Their Paw Up When Sitting: 8 Vet Approved Reasons Why
+Cat Is Holding Their Paw Up When Sitting: 8 Vet-Reviewed Reasons Why

 You are probably used to seeing your cuddly buddy act like they’re totally out of their mind.
 One of the most puzzling antics they could pull in a desperate attempt to communicate is a “paw raise” while seated.
 Is there an explanation for this weird behavior, or is your charismatic little cat acting cute?